Product Sheet Impax Hammer System

 Impax hammer bits have tough and durable diamond-enhanced inserts that increase the footage drilled and lower the cost per foot.
 Using Impax hammer bits eliminates the need for reaming, extending the life of the subsequent bit and providing a quality borehole for running casing.
 In addition, three exhaust ports improve bit-face cleaning for longer life and better ROP.
 The hammer bit’s concave center optimizes directional control.

-Impax hammers feature a hardened-steel guide sleeve instead of the conventional plastic blow tube, optimizing energy transfer from the piston to the bit.
+Hardened-steel guide sleeve optimizes energy transfer from the piston to the bit.